michel-slm/minikanren-scala/docs/presentation.rst

 Mini-Kanren: Substitution
 -------------------------

-A *substitution* is a mapping from logical variables to values\
+A *substitution* is a set of mappings from logical variables to values\
 [#]_.
-It is immutable; extending a substitution with a new key-value pair produces a new substitution, with the old substitution remaining unchanged\ [#]_.
+It is immutable; extending a substitution with a new key-value mapping produces a new substitution, with the old substitution remaining unchanged\ [#]_.

 .. [#] including logical variables